 I just completed my first organized trail run and have a question about running downhill.
 My body naturally adjusts when I’m running uphill, but once I start the downhill, I can’t figure out how to run, so I’m not putting too much pressure on my knees or my quads.
 What should I be focusing on when I’m running downhill to run quickly and efficiently?

 – Deborah R.

 Congratulations on completing your first trail race!
 I’m sure you are already getting excited about your next one.

-Proper downhill running technique does take some time to master, but there are a number of things that you can do to help your body adapt to this important element of trail running and racing.
+Proper downhill running technique does take some time to master, but there are several things that you can do to help your body adapt to this important element of trail running and racing.

 Step No. 1: Body Alignment

-One of the worst things that you can do when running downhill is to lean backwards and resist the downhill.
-Good downhill running technique involves an upright position with your hips slightly tucked forward.
-This allows your body to move with gravity; don’t fight it, just go with the flow
+One of the worst things you can do when running downhill is to lean backward and resist the downhill.
+Instead, good downhill running technique involves an upright position with your hips slightly tucked forward.
+This allows your body to move with gravity; don’t fight it, just go with the flow.

 Step No. 2: Avoid Braking

 Braking and trying to tiptoe your way downhill puts a great deal of stress on your body from the impact, specifically on your knees, hips, and back.
 It also contributes to greater muscle strain on your quads.
 To avoid this, you need to try and prevent your heels from hitting hard on the downhill.
 Landing midfoot/forefoot will prevent the stress from going up your body.

 You’ve got your body in proper alignment, and you’re moving downhill smoothly.
 However, the final element of effective downhill running is to increase your leg turnover and think of spinning down the hill.